malmz90/codetest-react-native/README.md

 If i had more time i would

 1. Fix loading spinners so they work properly
-2. Improve the search, investigate more into best practises
+2. Improve the search, investigate more into best practices
 3. Styling
 4. Refactor some code